A Complete Guide to Data Access Governance

 As organizations strive for increased analytics, providing data to various project teams, executives, and analysts in a format they can consume is critical.
 However, there are many common challenges that arise when granting this access and complex reasons why data isn’t freely available.

 To overcome siloed data and technological challenges, companies started to create data platforms, generally data lakes or warehouses.
 To populate a data lake, you move all the data from various applications utilizing big data technology.
-In contrast, you only move selected, critical data for specific use-cases into a data warehouse.
+In contrast, you only move selected, critical data for specific use cases into a data warehouse.
 As organizations create data warehouses and lakes, various access challenges arise.

-Organizations can use data lakes or various, similar platforms to aggregate curated data to overcome siloed data and technological limitations.
+Organizations can use data lakes or similar platforms to aggregate curated data to overcome siloed data and technological limitations.
 However, it’s not easy to transfer all permissions from all applications into a data lake.

 Role-based permissions are designed for each application, often with years of iteration behind their use.
 Essentially, the practicality of combining everything in a data lake or warehouse is incredibly challenging.

-Organizations must uphold privacy compliance regulations and information security practices to enable users to identify areas of risk and implement additional measures to protect confidential data.
+Organizations must uphold privacy compliance regulations and information security practices to enable users to identify risk areas and implement additional measures to protect confidential data.
 Many regulatory bodies outside of an organization impose laws around personal data with hefty fines for non-compliance.
 These laws require data protection and are one reason why access to PII data can’t be given universally.

 Traditionally, users access data via applications or through a self-service portal.
-Applications generally have well-defined policies, but for self-service, data is manually curated and moved to a data warehouse or data lake.
+Applications generally have well-defined policies, but data is manually curated for self-service and moved to a data warehouse or data lake.
 Afterwards, data is divided into various roles and managed by role management tools like OKTA and Active Directory.

 However, ad hoc access is often not well managed.
 Users who don’t have access don’t know what to ask for and from whom.
 Generally, IT has a form where users can request access to datasets they discovered through emails or searching through individual applications.
-The user uses this form to write the access request for a whole area, or access equal to that of another individual.
+The user uses this form to write the access request for a whole area or access equal to that of another individual.

 Here at OvalEdge, we see an emerging trend for automated data access management through policies developed by data governance.
 The modern method of data access management enables you to tackle the most persistent data access management challenges with a full-circle approach.